Considering a Puerto Rico family vacation? Here’s everything you need to know about visiting Puerto Rico with kids!

 What is the best area to stay in Puerto Rico for a family vacation?

 If you are visiting Puerto Rico with kids, I’d suggest staying in the northeast part of the island.

 Venturing to the south or west from San Juan will be a logistical challenge, and keeping it simple when traveling with kids is super important.

-Many families chose to stay close to San Juan in the popular resort area know as Condado.
+Many families chose to stay close to San Juan in the popular resort area known as Condado.

 If you stay in a hotel or rental, I suggest limiting your search to the northeast part of the island to make your vacation as stress-free as possible.

-I chose to rent a condo through VRBO.com for our Puerto Rico vacation.
+On our first two trips, we rented a condo on the beach through VRBO.com for our Puerto Rico vacation.

 I wanted to be able to cook some meals during our trip and have extra space to spread out.

-Though it wasn’t luxurious, it was safe, comfortable, clean, and lots of fun.
+It wasn’t luxurious, but it was safe, comfortable, clean, and lots of fun.
 You can’t beat that for the price!